Asghar Khan: Commander-in-Chief (1957—1965)

+The Government of Pakistan extended his tenure as Commander-in-Chief by four years on 7 April 1961.
 In 1964, Asghar Khan became the first air chief to lead the fly past on the Pakistan Day parade in an B-57 Canberra.

 In the lead-up to the Indo-Pakistani War of 1965, tensions between India and Pakistan escalated.
 On 8 April 1965, both nations launched attacks on each other's posts.
-On 14 April, Air Marshal Asghar Khan called Air Chief Marshal Arjan Singh of India—his former colleague from the RIAF—and they agreed to keep their air forces out of the conflict.
-During this phone call, Khan warned that if the Indian Air Force (IAF) targeted Pakistani ground forces, the Pakistan Air Force (PAF) would respond as necessary, potentially escalating the conflict.
-Despite pressure from Indian military leaders to deploy the IAF, Arjan Singh concurred with Khan's stance and refrained from sending the IAF into action.
-Aware of the PAF's strategic advantages with airfields in Karachi and Badin, Arjan Singh supported this mutual understanding.
+On 14 April, he called Air Chief Marshal Arjan Singh of India—his former colleague from the RIAF—and they agreed to keep their forces out of the conflict.
+During this phone call, Air Marshal Asghar Khan warned that if the Indian Air Force (IAF) targeted Pakistani ground forces, the PAF would respond as necessary, potentially escalating the conflict.
+Despite pressure from Indian military leaders to deploy the IAF, Singh concurred with Khan's stance and refrained from sending the IAF into action as he was aware of the PAF's strategic advantages with airfields in Karachi and Badin.
 This agreement helped prevent the use of air power during the early stages of the conflict, despite the rising tensions between the two countries.

 Air Marshal Asghar Khan appears throughout (Note: Khan is seen at various timestamps 0:17-0:18, 1:13-1:17, and 1:26-1:28) a video of the SEATO military chiefs' conference at Lancaster House, where military leaders discussed Far Eastern defence and the Vietnam War, 1965.

 Asghar Khan is credited with establishing the following: